FrederickGeek8/td_install/README.md

 purchased [Tokyo Dark](http://www.tokyodark.com/) to build.

 ## Installation
-To install, run `pip3 install td_install` in Terminal.
-This application was developed in Python 3.6.4, but will likely work in any version of Python that is above version 3.
+To install, run `pip install td_install` in Terminal.
+This application was developed in Python 3.6.4, but will likely work in any modern version of Python (either of version 2 or 3).

 ## Usage
 There are two modes that you can run `td_install` in: *Installation Mode* and